camillandreozzi/Aggressivity_Model/README.md

 This is the classic **Hawk–Dove** game associated with conflict over shared resources.

-The basic interpretation is:
+There is only two types of creatures in the population:

-- **Hawk** escalates conflict
+- **Hawk** escalates conflict (the aggressive kind)
-- **Dove** avoids costly escalation
+- **Dove** avoids conflict (the peaceful kind)

-The model captures a central Maynard Smith insight: aggressive behaviour is not always expected to take over completely.
-When fights are costly enough, selection can favour a **mixed equilibrium** rather than a population of only aggressive or only peaceful individuals.
+The insight captured my Maynard Smith is that aggressive behaviour is not always expected to take over completely, especially when fights are costly enough.
+Selection favours a **mixed equilibrium** rather than a population of only aggressive or only peaceful individuals.

-This model is the natural starting point for the repository because it introduces:
+This model is an easy & natural starting point for the repository because it introduces:

 - payoff matrices
 - expected payoffs